 There are many different structures inside and outside your knee.
 These include:

 Injury to your knee can damage any one or more of these structures.

 Your knee ligaments help to keep your knee stable.

-Apart from ligaments there are other soft tissues around your knee that can be injured.
+There are other soft tissues around your knee that can be injured.
 Soft tissue means any tissue in your body that isn't bone.

 You may injure your knee if:

-Your doctor or physiotherapist will ask about your symptoms and examine you.
+Your GP or physiotherapist will ask about your symptoms and examine you.
 This may include feeling for fluid in your knee joint by pressing gently around your kneecap.
 He or she will also ask you to describe how your injury happened, where your pain is and what type of pain it is.